 - Young’s modulus of 350,000 PSI (2400 MPa) or greater.

 - Try and compare impact testing data to other filaments from the same manufacture or testing house.
-You want consistency.
+You want to compare results that where measured consistency using the same methods.

-- Higher the heat deflection temperature the better, other then the potential printing difficulty of higher temp filaments.
+- The higher the heat deflection temperature the better, other then the potential printing difficulty of higher temp filaments.

 Just because a filament has all the right metrics and the data sheet checks out, does not mean it’s a good option.
 Keep an eye on what filaments others are using successfully, or unsuccessfully.